melak47/treesize-rs/README.md

 Linux: [![linux.build.badge]][linux.build.link]
 Windows: [![windows.build.badge]][windows.build.link]

-Commandline utility that lists a directory tree (like GNU tree) with file and directory sizes, sorted in descending order by size.
+Commandline utility that lists a directory tree (similar to `tree` on windows, linux and other systems) with file and directory sizes, sorted in descending order by size.

 Example output:

 ```
 > treesize
 .
 15.5  KB  (Σ)